doanduyhai/Achilles/README.markdown

 # Changes log

+* **2.0.6**:
+    * Add cleaning of embedded Cassandra data files before launching the server in JUnit rule
+    * Upgrade to Hector 1.1-4 for Achilles Thrift
 * **2.0.5**:
     * Minor refactor for embedded Cassandra server and test resources
     * Display bound values in DML debug messages for bound statements